AqwamCreates/DataPredict/docs/API/Others/ModelChecker.md

 #### Parameters:

-* Model: The model object needed to perform certain merges.
+* Model: The model object needed to perform testing and validation.

 * modelType: The type where the model falls under.
 Available options are "regression" and "classification".